Our impact / Impact report 2025

 Our impact

-Nuffield builds confidence, skills, and provides a global perspective for Australian agriculturalists.
-Scholars are exposured to new ways of thinking and develop the capability to drive meaningful change in their businesses, industries, and policy settings.
-Our alumni embrace leadership not only in business with executive level appointments, but by advocating for their sectors and communities, too.
+At its core, Nuffield is a personal and professional development program that builds the confidence, skills, and global perspective of Australian agriculturalists.
+Scholars are exposed to new ways of thinking and develop the capability to drive meaningful change in their businesses, industries, and policy settings.
+By equipping individuals with these tools, Nuffield helps elevate the entire sector, ensuring that Australian agriculture remains resilient, competitive, and forward-thinking.
+Our alumni embrace leadership not only in business with executive level appointments, but by advocating for their sectors and communities too.

-Nuffield scholarships are a platform to explore cutting-edge ideas in agriculture, from emerging technologies to new business models.
-By connecting scholars with global expertise and fostering an environment where new ideas can be tested and refined, the program acts as an incubator for innovation.
+Nuffield provides a platform for scholars to explore cutting-edge ideas in agriculture, from emerging technologies to new business models.
+By connecting scholars with global expertise and fostering an environment where new ideas can be tested and refined, the program acts as an incubator for innovation, including acting as the impetus for further study.
+Many scholars go on to influence policy, develop groundbreaking technologies, or introduce transformative practices, ensuring that Nuffield remains a driving force in shaping the future of Australian agriculture.

 2023 scholar Sarah Crosthwaite was supported by the Gardiner Foundation to study how agricultural sectors around the world support producer mental health.
 By helping to dismantle stigma around mental health, Sarah is demonstrating leadership in her local community and beyond.

-2007 scholar David Jochinke has served as President of the National Farmers Federation since 2023, previously Vice President from 2017.
+2007 scholar David Jochinke was elected as President of the National Farmers Federation since 2023, previously Vice President from 2017.
 David has long been an effective advocate for the agriculture sector, vocal about improving farm safety including mental health, as well as setting up Australian farms for sustainability and productivity.

 2006 scholar Dr Leigh Vial's research on aerobic and alternate wet-and-dry (AWD) rice systems enabled him to contribute significantly to the Australian rice industry's R&D strategy, focusing on water productivity.
 Leigh has since shared his expertise with neighbouring nations, helping to alleviate hunger in nations with developing economies.